Belt & Chain Drive

 1 Overview

 The Belt & Chain Drive Simulator is an interactive tool for studying power transmission through belt and chain systems.
-It covers open belt, crossed belt, and chain drive configurations with animated pulleys, live tension calculations, and real-time readouts of velocity ratio, belt speed, wrap angle, tension ratio, and transmitted power.
+It covers open belt, crossed belt, and chain drive configurations with animated pulleys, dimension lines, live tension calculations, and real-time readouts of velocity ratio, belt speed, wrap angle, tension ratio, transmitted power, and belt length.

-This simulator helps you understand fundamental relationships including belt tension distribution, the capstan equation (T1/T2 = e^(μθ)), and the effects of slip and creep on drive performance.
-Whether studying V-belt or flat belt configurations, you will gain visual understanding of how power transmission works in industrial belt drives.
+This simulator helps you understand fundamental relationships including belt tension distribution, the capstan equation (T1/T2 = e^(μθ)), and the effects of slip and creep on driven speed.
+The canvas geometry is true-scale: the displayed wrap angle exactly matches the calculated value for the chosen centre distance C.

 2 Getting Started